garrandall/popular-music-data/tracks/gotta-be-somebody-nickelback.md

 There's gotta be somebody for me out there

 Tonight, out on the street, out in the moonlight
-And dammit this feels too right, it's just like dÃ©ja vu Me standing here with you
+And dammit this feels too right, it's just like déja vu Me standing here with you
 So I'll be holding my breath, could this be the end?
 Is it that moment when, I find the one that I'll spend forever with